Posted on: January 2, 2017

 The limits are based on the county where you want to buy a home.
 These county limits can change every year, or even multiple times per year based on Congressional action.
 But typically, limits do not change mid-year.

 There are many counties that qualify as “high cost” areas where the VA guaranty limit is higher.
-For instance, in Los Angeles County, California, the maximum loan amount the VA will allow with zero down payment is $636,150.
-In Denver, Colorado, the maximum is $493,350.
-The highest VA limits are available in Honolulu, Hawaii at $721,050.
+For instance, in Los Angeles County, California, the maximum loan amount the VA will allow with zero down payment is $679,650.
+The highest VA limits are available in Honolulu, Hawaii.

 Remember, eligible veterans can purchase homes above these limits, but will have to come up with a small down payment to do so.